Biblia Sacra (Vulgata Clementina)

 9:1 in finem pro occultis filii psalmus David

-9:1 Why, O Lord, hast thou retired afar off? why dost thou slight us in our wants, in the time of trouble?
+9:1 Unto the end, for the hidden things of the Son.
+A psalm for David.
+Why, O Lord, hast thou retired afar off? why dost thou slight us in our wants, in the time of trouble?

 9:2 confitebor tibi Domine in toto corde meo narrabo omnia mirabilia tua

-9:2 Whilst the wicked man is proud, the poor is set on fire: they are caught in the counsels which they devise.
+9:2 I will give praise to thee, O Lord, with my whole heart: I will relate all thy wonders.
+Whilst the wicked man is proud, the poor is set on fire: they are caught in the counsels which they devise.

 9:3 laetabor et exultabo in te psallam nomini tuo Altissime

-9:3 For the sinner is praised in the desires of his soul: and the unjust man is blessed.
+9:3 I will be glad, and rejoice in thee: I will sing to thy name, O thou most high.
+For the sinner is praised in the desires of his soul: and the unjust man is blessed.

 9:4 in convertendo inimicum meum retrorsum infirmabuntur et peribunt a facie tua

-9:4 The sinner hath provoked the Lord, according to the multitude of his wrath, he will not seek him:
+9:4 When my enemy shall be turned back: they shall be weakened, and perish before thy face.
+The sinner hath provoked the Lord, according to the multitude of his wrath, he will not seek him:

 9:5 quoniam fecisti iudicium meum et causam meam sedisti super thronum qui iudicas iustitiam

-9:5 God is not before his eyes: his ways are filthy at all times.
+9:5 For thou hast maintained my judgment and my cause: thou hast sat on the throne, who judgest justice.
+God is not before his eyes: his ways are filthy at all times.
 Thy judgments are removed form his sight: he shall rule over all his enemies.

 9:6 increpasti gentes periit impius nomen eorum delisti in aeternum et in saeculum

-9:6 For he hath said in his heart: I shall not be moved from generation to generation, and shall be without evil.
+9:6 Thou hast rebuked the Gentiles, and the wicked one hath perished; thou hast blotted out their name for ever and ever.
+For he hath said in his heart: I shall not be moved from generation to generation, and shall be without evil.

 9:7 inimici defecerunt frameae in finem et civitates destruxisti periit memoria eorum cum sonitu

-9:7 His mouth is full of cursing, and of bitterness, and of deceit: under his tongue are labour and sorrow.
+9:7 The swords of the enemy have failed unto the end: and their cities thou hast destroyed.
+Their memory hath perished with a noise: His mouth is full of cursing, and of bitterness, and of deceit: under his tongue are labour and sorrow.

 9:8 et Dominus in aeternum permanet paravit in iudicio thronum suum

-9:8 He sitteth in ambush with the rich, in private places, that he may kill the innocent.
+9:8 But the Lord remaineth for ever.
+He hath prepared his throne in judgment: He sitteth in ambush with the rich, in private places, that he may kill the innocent.

 9:9 et ipse iudicabit orbem terrae in aequitate iudicabit populos in iustitia

-9:9 His eyes are upon the poor man: he lieth in wait, in secret, like a lion in his den.
+9:9 And he shall judge the world in equity, he shall judge the people in justice.
+His eyes are upon the poor man: he lieth in wait, in secret, like a lion in his den.
 He lieth in ambush, that he may catch the poor man: so catch the poor, whilst he draweth him to him.

 9:10 et factus est Dominus refugium pauperi adiutor in oportunitatibus in tribulatione

-9:10 In his net he will bring him down, he will crouch and fall, when he shall have power over the poor.
+9:10 And the Lord is become a refuge for the poor: a helper in due time in tribulation.
+In his net he will bring him down, he will crouch and fall, when he shall have power over the poor.

 9:11 et sperent in te qui noverunt nomen tuum quoniam non dereliquisti quaerentes te Domine

-9:11 For he hath said in his heart: God hath forgotten, he hath turned away his face, not to see to the end.
+9:11 And let them trust in thee who know thy name: for thou hast not forsaken them that seek thee, O Lord.
+For he hath said in his heart: God hath forgotten, he hath turned away his face, not to see to the end.

 9:12 psallite Domino qui habitat in Sion adnuntiate inter gentes studia eius

-9:12 Arise, O Lord God, let thy hand be exalted: forget not the poor.
+9:12 Sing ye to the Lord, who dwelleth in Sion: declare his ways among the Gentiles: Arise, O Lord God, let thy hand be exalted: forget not the poor.

 9:13 quoniam requirens sanguinem eorum recordatus est non est oblitus clamorem pauperum

-9:13 Wherefore hath the wicked provoked God? for he hath said in his heart: He will not require it.
+9:13 For requiring their blood, he hath remembered them: he hath not forgotten the cry of the poor.
+Wherefore hath the wicked provoked God? for he hath said in his heart: He will not require it.

 9:14 miserere mei Domine vide humilitatem meam de inimicis meis

-9:14 Thou seest it, for thou considerest labour and sorrow: that thou mayst deliver them into thy hands.
+9:14 Have mercy on me, O Lord: see my humiliation which I suffer from my enemies.
+Thou seest it, for thou considerest labour and sorrow: that thou mayst deliver them into thy hands.
 To thee is the poor man left: thou wilt be a helper to the orphan.

 9:15 qui exaltas me de portis mortis ut adnuntiem omnes laudationes tuas in portis filiae Sion

-9:15 Break thou the arm of the sinner and of the malignant: his sin shall be sought, and shall not be found.
+9:15 Thou that liftest me up from the gates of death, that I may declare all thy praises in the gates of the daughter of Sion.
+Break thou the arm of the sinner and of the malignant: his sin shall be sought, and shall not be found.

 9:16 exultabo in salutari tuo infixae sunt gentes in interitu quem fecerunt in laqueo isto quem absconderunt conprehensus est pes eorum

-9:16 The Lord shall reign to eternity, yea, for ever and ever: ye Gentiles shall perish from his land.
+9:16 I will rejoice in thy salvation: the Gentiles have stuck fast in the destruction which they prepared.
+Their foot hath been taken in the very snare which they hid.
+The Lord shall reign to eternity, yea, for ever and ever: ye Gentiles shall perish from his land.

 9:17 cognoscitur Dominus iudicia faciens in operibus manuum suarum conprehensus est peccator canticum diapsalmatis

-9:17 The Lord hath heard the desire of the poor: thy ear hath heard the preparation of their heart.
+9:17 The Lord shall be known when he executeth judgments: the sinner hath been caught in the works of his own hands.
+The Lord hath heard the desire of the poor: thy ear hath heard the preparation of their heart.

 9:18 convertantur peccatores in infernum omnes gentes quae obliviscuntur Deum

-9:18 To judge for the fatherless and for the humble, that man may no more presume to magnify himself upon earth.
+9:18 The wicked shall be turned into hell, all the nations that forget God.
+To judge for the fatherless and for the humble, that man may no more presume to magnify himself upon earth.

 9:19 quoniam non in finem oblivio erit pauperis patientia pauperum non peribit in finem